 By Park Je-Sun with Iwazaru

-Sometimes I can not write.
+Sometimes I cannot write.
 A lot of people can not write.
 A lot of people can.
 More people think that they can.
 Most people think that they can write and then spew out Christ knows what.
 I agreed to write this piece four months ago.
 It was to be one of three connected articles, the two others to be delivered by two other writers.
 The other two delivered on time.

-I dropped the ball, but here we are months later and perhaps this will be filed although some what belated.
+I dropped the ball, but here we are months later and perhaps this will be filed although somewhat belated.
 The problem, I am not a journalist.
 I just know some people who know some people, which on occasion sets me up to be able to deliver some bits and pieces of what might, perhaps, make for an interesting story.
-A “Fixer,” I guess.
+A “fixer,” I guess.

 Today, I am going to cover an aspect of the sex industry.
 With luck, not the usual crap.

 For the record, the usual crap is as follows: The sex industry is bad; people get tricked into the arena by evil human traffickers and are sold to twisted degenerates.
 The U.S. State Department released a report which named South Korea as a “source, destination and transit” country for women trafficked for sexual exploitation.
+According to the Korean Institute of Criminology 20% of men in their twenties pay for sex at least four times a month.
+Estimates by the Korean Feminist Association have put the total number of women working in the sex industry at 1.2 million.
+Really none of this means much.
+Numbers are numbers.

 Whilst this may all be true, it is too simple an angle; if you are not of the opinion that nothing you do will really help or put a stop to anything, you can always try to save the world another day.
 The only fact in this or any similar area that stands true is kill a weed and another will grow.
 Cut them all and the roots will move.
 And so on.
 Problems are smart like that.